 - severe fungal infections

-People who are severely dehydrated have less water in their blood, which can increase the concentration of calcium in the bloodstream.
-However, this imbalance is usually corrected once a person becomes sufficiently hydrated.
+People who are severely dehydrated have less water in their blood, which can increase the concentration of calcium.
+However, this imbalance is usually treatable once a person rehydrates sufficiently.

 Some medications can overstimulate the parathyroid gland, and this can lead to hypercalcemia.
-One example is lithium, which is sometimes used to treat bipolar disorder.
+One example is lithium, which people sometimes take to treat bipolar disorder.

-Without proper treatment, hypercalcemia can be associated with:
+Without proper treatment, hypercalcemia can contribute to several health conditions.

-Over time, the bones may release excessive amounts of calcium into the bloodstream.
-This makes the bones thinner, or less dense.
-As calcium continues to be released, osteoporosis can develop.
+Over time, the bones may release excessive amounts of calcium into the bloodstream, which makes them thinner, or less dense.
+The continued release of calcium can lead to osteoporosis.

 - significant disability